 You’ve probably heard that breakfast is the most important meal.
 Breakfast is when you get the chance to replenish your blood sugar levels that decrease overnight.

-Restoring your glucose through healthy eating to optimal levels can help to boost your energy and alertness.
+Restoring your glucose through healthy eating to optimal levels can help support your energy and alertness.
 Before taking your test, wake up early enough to enjoy healthy food for a hearty breakfast.

-Several different diets out there aim to boost your overall brain health.
+Several different diets out there aim to supportyour overall brain health.
 Each of these diets strongly emphasizes foods that contain specific vitamins and minerals.
-Here is a list of 20 foods commonly found on these diets that might be able to boost your brain power before your big test:
+Here is a list of 20 foods commonly found on these diets that can help fuel your brain before your big test:

 1. Acai Berries